Please note, the website has been suspended so I am unable to confirm whether the garden is still open to the public.

 A secret garden filled with an extensive collection of sub-tropical plants.
-Penjerrick is a plantsman’s garden created in 19th century.
+Created in the 19th century, Penjerrick is a plantsman’s garden.

 There is no official car park with visitors asked to park beside the drive.
 Enter the gardens through the wrought iron gate and pick up a plan of the garden.
 A path leads through the rhododendrons and camellias, past several semi–circular beds to the remains of a fern–planted Grotto.
 There was once an underground passage that joined the Grotto to the Arts and Crafts house.